pchaberski/cars/documentation/4_results.md

 - Random horizontal flip
 - Random affine transform
+- Random erasing
 - Color jittering
-- Random erasing

 ![Original normalized image (a); Images with: RandomAffine (b), RandomErasing (c), ColorJitter (d)](img/423_1_augmentations.png "Original normalized image (a); Images with: RandomAffine (b), RandomErasing (c), ColorJitter (d)")

-With C-3 experiment as a baseline, four combinations of the above-mentioned transformations were tested:
+With C-3 experiment as the baseline, four combinations of the above-mentioned transformations were tested:

 - C-4: `RandomHorizontalFlip` + `RandomAffine`
 - C-5: `RandomHorizontalFlip` + `RandomAffine` + `RandomErasing`
 - C-6: `RandomHorizontalFlip` + `RandomAffine` + `RandomErasing` + `ColorJitter`
 - C-7: `RandomHorizontalFlip` + `RandomAffine` + `ColorJitter`

-The results showed that the augmentations in general helped to achieve a very large increase in validation accuracy (from 11.96% to 54.28%) while reducing overfitting significantly.
+The results showed that the augmentations in general helped to achieve a very large increase in validation accuracy (from 11.96% to 54.28% in the best case) while reducing overfitting significantly.
 As for the particular transformations, it turned out that in the tested setup `RandomErasing` did not help, probably introducing too much variance in the training set combined with other augmentations.

 | Metric                 |  C-3   |  C-4  |  C-5  |  C-6  |  C-7  |
 |------------------------|:------:|:-----:|:-----:|:-----:|:-----:|